centre for contemporary art revitalizes tashkent’s 19th-century mahallas as artist residencies

 the Aga Khan Trust for Culture and Studio KO have revitalized two heritage sites in Tashkent’s old city

-In Tashkent’s old city, the Namuna mahalla site will continue its educational tradition as an Islamic school and invite residents to create in the spheres of contemporary art, design, crafts, architecture, culinary arts, moving pictures, or sound art.
-Meanwhile, the Khast Imom mahalla will host just one to two researchers, curators, or writers, while creating Central Asia’s first curatorial library.
-The Center for Contemporary Art’s Artist Residencies form part of a broader initiative spearheaded by the Uzbekistan Art and Culture Development Foundation (ACDF) which is overseeing the revitalization of the country’s cultural and creative heritage.
+The Namuna mahalla residency will continue its educational tradition as an Islamic school and invite residents to create in the spheres of contemporary art and design, crafts, architecture, culinary arts, and sound art.
+Meanwhile, the Khast Imom mahalla will host just one to two researchers, curators, or writers at a time, while presenting Central Asia’s first curatorial library.
+The Centre for Contemporary Art’s Artist Residencies form part of a broader initiative spearheaded by the Uzbekistan Art and Culture Development Foundation (ACDF) which is overseeing the revitalization of the country’s cultural and creative heritage.
 The foundation’s chairperson, Gayane Umerova, emphasizes the importance of this initiative: ‘By facilitating cross-cultural collaborations, we are helping to create a sustainable ecosystem for the arts that benefits both local and international communities.’

 cca-artist-residencies-tashkent-studio-ko-aga-khan-designboom-01